Sam Underwood

 Sam Underwood Bio

-Sam Lewis Underwood is an English actor whose work spans stage and serialized television drama on both sides of the Atlantic.
-He is best known for portraying the twins Luke and Mark Gray in the Fox thriller drama The Following, Jake Otto in the AMC series Fear the Walking Dead, and Adam Carrington in The CW series Dynasty.
+Sam Lewis Underwood (born 4 August 1987) is an English actor whose work spans stage and television in the United Kingdom and the United States.
+He is known for portraying the twins Luke and Mark Gray in the Fox thriller drama The Following, Jake Otto in the AMC series Fear the Walking Dead, and Adam Carrington in The CW reboot of Dynasty.
+Underwood trained in the UK and at the American Musical and Dramatic Academy in New York, co-founded the Fundamental Theater Project in 2010, and has maintained a career across contemporary drama and television since 2010.

 Early Life and Background

-Sam Lewis Underwood was born on 4 August 1987 in Woking, Surrey, England, and attended the Winston Churchill School.
-He trained with the Karen Clarke Theatre Group, which is now Summerscales Performing Arts, studied with vocal coach Phil Wisdom and participated in Songtime Theatre Arts during his formative years in the United Kingdom.
+Sam Lewis Underwood was born in Woking, Surrey, England, on 4 August 1987 and attended the Winston Churchill School.
+He received early theatrical training with the Karen Clarke Theatre Group, later known as Summerscales Performing Arts, and studied at Songtime Theatre Arts under vocal coach Phil Wisdom.
+These formative experiences established a foundation in both acting technique and vocal performance.

 Path to Celebrity

-Underwood’s early professional appearances were rooted in theatre and regional productions, which led to casting opportunities in larger venues and collaborative projects.
-While appearing as Marchbanks in George Bernard Shaw’s Candida at the Irish Repertory Theatre in New York in April 2010, he was asked to play the part of Alan Strang in a production of Equus at the John Drew Theater at Guild Hall of East Hampton, where he co-starred alongside Alec Baldwin.
+Underwood’s early professional work was rooted in the New York stage, where he took on roles in established plays and new productions that brought him to wider attention.
+While appearing as Marchbanks in George Bernard Shaw’s Candida at the Irish Repertory Theatre in April 2010, he was invited to play Alan Strang in a production of Equus at the John Drew Theater at Guild Hall of East Hampton, a production that co-starred Alec Baldwin.
+Those stage credits helped transition Underwood from regional theatre into television casting circles.

 Sam Underwood Career